Use with dry gases and outdoor locations. With or without sample stream switching (formerly named OUTDOOR INCA)

 INCA is a modular designed analyzer system for multicomponent gas analysis with key application areas in the Biogas and Natural Gas industries.
 Objective of the INCA concept is to configure complete analyzer systems from standardized assembly groups for sampling, sample preparation, sensorics, control and data handling in order to meet and solve particular application tasks as efficient as possible.
 This concept combines best possible analysis results with, at the same time, favorable cost situation for users and supplier.
 A device configuration tool is available to select and specify all details.

-• to analyze condensate free gases (without gas cooler)
+• to analyze condensate loaded gases (with gas cooler)

 • for outdoor installation (IP 54, -20° to +45° C)